VHA-Xavier-Thomas/Pilot_Template_test/README.md

 structure you will need for agile project management at VA.

 Take this template, and add your code.
 This will include all Tools, Data Exploration, Design, Analysis, Monitoring and Evaluation, and
-DevOps/DevSecOps required to ensure Pilot scalability and evaluation:
+DevOps/DevSecOps required to ensure Pilot scalability and evaluation.

+Capabilities of GitHub utilization for Pilot Success:
-- Agile AHDR Execution
+- Agile Data Analysis
-- Digital Transformation: Devops Integration with Implementation Teams to produce valuable product lines for field operations
-- Access, Build, and Automate Instructions
-- Information on all development, analysis, and testing
+- Observability of all development, analysis, and testing
 - Data Management Maturity
 - Business Intelligence
-- Guidance on pilot product lines and associated devops code repo's
+- Guidance on Pilot Product Line Repositories and Corresponding Code Repositories
-- Standard operations to reduce silos and enhance data-driven approaches in clinical care :smile:
+- Digital Transformation: Devops Integration with Implementation Teams for Agile Field Operations and Data Collection
+- Access, Build, and Automate Instructions

 <!-- TEAM CONTACTS -->
 ## Team Contacts

 ## VA Innovation Ecoysystem Pilot Implementation Technology

 <!-- GETTING STARTED -->